HHS/simpler-grants-gov/documentation/wiki/decisions/adr/2024-10-02-search-engine.md

 - **Pros**
   - No additional infra/cost
   - Infra already exists
-  - Very quick, but very bad, MVP implementation
   - Works with existing data we're already tracking, no data sync needed
 - **Cons**
   - Not a core/frequently utilized portion of the product functionality
   - Still wasn't really "utilizing" the existing data/skillset as special indexes/syntax are needed
-  - Potential for issues scaling since it would require scaling the entire DB
+  - Creates issues scaling since it would require scaling the entire DB instance to account for search traffic
   - Harder to support new search features, onboard new developers, etc.
   - Slow queries